Course Offerings

 Negotiation Skills

-Henry L. Hecht, Jessica Notini, and other members of The Hecht Training Group offer a practical one- to two-day workshop, which combines simulation exercises, lectures, and group discussion to teach negotiation skills.
+Jessica Notini and other members of The Hecht Training Group offer a practical one- to two-day workshop, which combines simulation exercises, lectures, and group discussion to teach negotiation skills.

 FORMAT